How to Determine if Your Ex-Spouse is Attempting to Turn Your Child Against You

 What are some of the signs that your ex-spouse may be attempting to turn your child against you?

 The term Parental Alienation Syndrome was first defined by Dr. Richard Gardner in his 1985 article, Recent Trends in Divorce and Custody Litigation.
-Dr. Gardner had a long-time history in working with child custody cases.
+Dr. Gardner had a long-time history of working with child custody cases.
 While very basic in his early assessment, he observed children denigrating one parent while aligning themselves with another one.
-His study led him to further observe eight characteristic or symptoms that appear in a consistent manner.
+His study led him to further observe eight characteristics or symptoms that appear in a consistent manner.
 Since his study, clinicians have used these characteristics as benchmarks for alienation.
 Your child may exhibit one or all of these eight characteristics.

 I have coined terms arrow and target for the parents involved in PAS.
 The arrow is the one who creates the alienation and the target is the recipient of the alienation.

 - The child no longer wants to be with or around the target and for no apparent or realistic reasons.

 - The child makes frivolous and/or absurd remarks and claims about the Target.